Dedked11/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-classes-part-1.md

 But what if you are working on something complex where sharing code **between** classes would be useful?
 In such cases, you can use class inheritance.

 By default, classes in Kotlin can't be inherited.
-This is by design to prevent unintended inheritance and make your classes easier to maintain.
+This is designed to prevent unintended inheritance and make your classes easier to maintain.

 Kotlin classes only support **single inheritance**, meaning it is only possible to inherit from **one class at a time**.